Nutation and Counter-nutation of the Sacroiliac Joint

 And read the sacrum article for tips on learning to feel the sacrum moving relative to the pelvis.

-(This article on the psoas may also be helpful.)
+(This article on Understanding the psoas may also be helpful.)

 In all cases, when learning to feel your body practice doing movements slowly and smoothly.
 If synchronizing movements with your breath work towards 10 second inhale movements and 10 second exhale movements.
 If breathing is difficult then focusing on making each part of the movement last 10 seconds.

-Once you've developed awareness in these exercises, or after using them as part of a warm up where you tune into your body, use that awareness while performing hip stretches.
+Once you've developed awareness in these exercises, or after using them as part of a warm up where you tune into your body, use that awareness while performing hip stretches and Psoas Stretches.

 Then carry that awareness into doing asymmetrical standing poses and standing on one leg balance poses.